Royal Hamilton Yacht Club

 The Royal Hamilton Yacht Club (RHYC) is located in Hamilton, Ontario, Canada, at the west end of Lake Ontario, and has been in existence since 1888.
 When the yacht club first opened, it was located on the Burlington Canal (near the light station), along the beach strip that separates Burlington Bay from Lake Ontario.
 It later moved to the foot of Bay Street.
 Since its founding in 1888, RHYC has promoted local and international yacht racing.
-Its current general manager is Katrina Lewis.

 The original Letters Patent, dated 30 May 1891, identifies the purpose of the Club's founding:

 "To establish and maintain a Club as a Corporation having for its objects the encouragement of Yacht building and Yacht sailing and racing on Ontario waters by the name of "The Royal Hamilton Yacht Club" the said club have been permitted by Us to assume the Style of 'Royal'..."